 The low light reveals the incredible contours between plateaus

 Fishers Island Club – 9th – par 4 – 365 yards

-One of the most famous Double Plateaus is at Seth Raynor’s outstanding Fishers Island, which is made extra difficult by the beautiful backdrop.
-Off the tee, a player is faced with a blind tee shot before a short approach to the tough green.
+One of the most famous Double Plateaus is at Seth Raynor’s outstanding Fishers Island, which features the beautiful backdrop of the Long Island Sound.
+Players are faced with a blind tee shot before a short approach to the tough green.

-The fairway bunker on the left is actually only one of two fairway bunkers on the course.
+The fairway bunker on the left is one of just two fairway bunkers on the course.
 The toughest pin on the infinity green is the back position as it looks like it is floating on the water.
-The green is guarded by a front bunker that makes a shot to the front left plateau difficult as well as a back bunker that can’t be seen from the approach.
+A blind back bunker adds to the difficulty of approaches into this iconic green.

 The 9th tee shot at Fishers Island - Photo Credit: Jon Cavalier

 The downhill approach - Photo Credit: Jon Cavalier